Should we use professional talent or amateur talent in our business video?

 This is a very important question and the answer will depend on a number of factors.
 I'll discuss the points you'll want to consider to make your choice.

 Which way should I go?

 It is a question that has continually presented itself to me in my line of work.
 For over 13 years I was the Manager of Video communications for Burger King, and now I run my own video production company with a specialty in video production for the food services industry.
 I’ve experienced the ups and downs of both types of talent!
-I would like to share my own insights into the pros and cons for using both types of acting talent, and to make some suggestions on how to choose wisely.
+I would like to share my own insights into the pros and cons of using both types of acting talent and to make some suggestions on how to choose wisely.

 First I’d like to share some insights on using amateur talent.

 Amateur Actors: Pros Vs. Cons

 Here are the PRO'S - The following are reasons for choosing amateur actors: